practicingruby/practicing-ruby-paid/posts/v6/003-parsing-json.md

 exercise some compiler tools in Ruby.

-Remember, this isn't an article about parsing JSON, this is an article about using parser and compiler tools.
+Remember, this isn't an article about parsing JSON, this is an article about using parser and compiler tools in Ruby.

 ## The Tools We'll Be Using